-Currently four Ash U3A groups meet at the hall
+Currently five Ash U3A groups meet at the hall

 For general information about the U3A in Ash and details about joining please see their website

 The Art and Painting for All group meets twice monthly on a Monday afternoon from 13.45-15.45.

 A small group of approximately 7-8 people who get together and do our own thing using pastels, watercolour, oils, acrylics, collage, graphite and/or colour pencils, whatever takes your fancy!